TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/tkr-kanban_case_study.md

 - Clear task attributes without ambiguity
 - Ability to create, update, and reorganize tasks programmatically

-**The key insight:** AI agents and humans have fundamentally different interaction preferences.
+**The key insight:** AI agents and people have fundamentally different interaction preferences.
 I could create a kanban board where I'd enjoy the visual, drag-and-drop experience of moving cards between columns, while AI agents could efficiently parse and modify the underlying data structure through file operations.

 ## Solution: One Data Structure, Two Natural Interfaces

 I chose a **file-based architecture** specifically because it serves both users well.
-As a human, I can still read the kanban structure directly if needed, and AI agents can leverage their existing file editing capabilities rather than requiring database management skills.
+I can still read the kanban structure directly if needed, and AI agents can leverage their existing file editing capabilities rather than requiring database management skills.

 ### The File-Based Architecture